Andrew-Aniagboso/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that sets the mode of the file

 a script that sets the mode of file hello to file olleh"

+a script that adds execution to all sub directories